 There are approximately 700 hectares of heather dominated heathland owned and managed by the National Trust on Long Mynd.
 Of this, an estimated 450ha is continuous heather (>75% cover), but 150ha of this is either non-intervention or unsuitable for burning or cutting (e.g. it is on a steep slope, boggy ground or dominated by bracken).
 This leaves around 300ha to be managed on an approximately 15 year rotation, an average of 20ha per year.
 This systematic management started in 2001, but some burning had taken place in earlier years.
 Up until 2012, approximately 160ha of heather had been cut or burnt in scattered patches.
 Burning can only take place in favourable conditions during a limited winter period (1 October - 31 March), and none was possible in 2013.
 A further 25ha was burnt in the spring of 2014, 10ha in 2015, 18.6ha in the winter of 2015-16 and 6ha in the winters of both 2016-17 and 2017-18, making a total of around 226ha since management began.
+There were no burns in 2019, but some areas of heather were cut (where there was bracken + heather), totalling 24.6ha., also included on the heather management map.

 Although the target is 20ha per year, this is frequently not achieved due to lack of suitable burning days within the permitted period.